dataloop-ai-apps/faas-ocr-demo/README.md

-# faas-ocr-demo

-# Simple Automation Demo using Dataloop.ai Python SDK to create a simple Function as a Service (FaaS) for OCR
+# Use the Dataloop.ai platform and Python SDK to create a simple Function as a Service (FaaS) for OCR on .txt files

+Ever wonder what it takes to do a little OCR on Text files but don't know where to start?
+Well...here's you're answer.
+Sign up for an account on the [Dataloop.ai](https://console.dataloop.ai/welcome) platform, upgrade to the Pro package and give this example a try.

+**Audience:**  This example is meant for people with a working knowledge of Python, data labeling and QA methods, and that have an Optical Character Recognition (OCR) AI training data creation use case that they need to satisfy.

+**Outcome:**  Once complete, you'll have a basic understanding of what is involved in using the Dataloop.ai platform to build a basic data labeling and QA pipleline that extracts via OCR the values of the labeled data in .txt files in a dataset.
+You'll also take away a JSON output file that includes the .txt file metadata as well as the labels and extracted OCR values for you to use to train a model.

 In this repository you will find the code samples and dataset files needed to go from start to finish covered by [these video demonstrations](https://app.guidde.co/share/playlists/hdmN19SmnZjuCw81zazzZq?origin=4cXRgiQFJqZCWFXQkELs2EkPq182&t=0)